carlgranfelt/netapp-bootcamp/trident_with_k8s/tasks/file_app/README.md

 <p align="center"><img src="../../../images/ghost-published.png" width="650px"></p>

-**Note:** Due to DNS limitations selectiong 'View Post' will not work in this lab environment.
+**Note:** Due to DNS limitations selectiong 'View Post' will not work in this lab environment, but you can go to the main home page at  <http://192.168.0.143> to see your post is now live.

 Next let's confirm whcih worker node your pod is running on: